 Brassica crops are a widely grown cash crop in western Canada.
 Much of this crop is exported to the Asian and GCC market.
 In recent years, Clubroot has been a significant and ongoing problem that has led to yield losses and or total crop failure in most cases leading to reduced ROI.

-Crop rotation: Although crop rotation is advisable, it only helps control the spore counts over a short period of time.
+Although crop rotation is advisable, it only helps control the spore counts over a short period.
 It doesn’t do anything about the spread of club roots via migration of the spores on the same field due to the capillary movement of water.
-Complete eradication of spores would need a 20 year crop rotation which isn’t realistic for growers in Canada.
+Complete eradication of spores would need a 20-year crop rotation which isn’t realistic for growers in Canada.

-Liming: This is efficient in changing the polarity of the root which in turn reduces the chances of clubroot affecting the crop root.
+This is efficient in changing the polarity of the root, which in turn reduces the chances of clubroot affecting the crop root.
 This does nothing to the “root cause” of clubroot spores still in the soil.
-Also, caution should be taken with this approach since it has the potential of changing the soil’s pH and skewing the Ca: Mg ratio which can, in turn, lead to other issues such as imbalance/tie-up of minerals and poor nutrient absorption.
+Also, caution should be taken with this approach since it has the potential of changing the soil’s pH and skewing the Ca: Mg ratio, which can, in turn, lead to other issues such as imbalance/tie-up of minerals and poor nutrient absorption.

-Resistant Variety: This takes care of the issue for a while before nature steps in and causes the protist to mutate to survive.
-Clubroot-resistant seed: Doesn’t reduce spore levels and over time the spores mutate to become a more resistant specie.
+This takes care of the issue for a while before nature steps in and causes the protist to mutate to survive.
+Clubroot-resistant seed: This doesn’t reduce spore levels; over time, the spores mutate to become a more resistant pathotype.
 The cost of genetically engineered seed is $900/bag.

 So, what is the solution?